 - Make it happen: Local guide Annemarie Schaaf leads customized sustainability walks.
 Contact her via annemarie-schaaf.de.

-- Where to stay: The new Hotel am Rathaus is a cobblestone’s throw from the towering Freiburg Cathedral and Freiburg’s tourism office.
+- Where to stay: The new Hotel am Rathaus is a cobblestone’s throw from the towering Freiburg Cathedral and the city’s tourism office.

-- Only in Freiburg: Bächle, burbling street-side channels, rush cold water from the mountains to cool off kids and weary walkers’ feet.
+- Only in Freiburg: Bächle, burbling street-side channels, rush cold water from the mountains to cool off weary walkers’ feet.

 Guyana

-See some of the world’s rarest wildlife in the rainforests and savannas of the fast-changing South American country.
+See some of the world’s rarest wildlife in the rainforests and savannas of this fast-changing South American country.

 Guyana is a place on the brink of big things: A decade since 11 billion barrels of oil were discovered offshore, it has had the world’s fastest-growing economy for two years running.
 That means new direct flights and boomtown construction in its capital, Georgetown.
 But the nation—located on the northern coast of South America, with cultural ties to the Caribbean—is forging a sustainable path ahead by investing in renewable energy (free solar panels for Indigenous communities) and improving rural infrastructure (increased internet access, better roads).